medialab/drive-out/README.md

 1. Installation
 ---
-Driveout needs [node](http://nodejs.org/) already installed, [bower](http://bower.io/#install-bower) and [grunt-cli](http://gruntjs.com/getting-started) as well.
+Driveout needs [node](http://nodejs.org/) because it uses [bower](http://bower.io/#install-bower) and [grunt-cli](http://gruntjs.com/getting-started) as well.
 Open your terminal and type:

 	npm install -g bower
 	npm install -g grunt

-Once git-cloned, install the dependencies required by drive_api.js
+Git-cloned (e.g under `~~/`) and install the dependencies required by drive_api.js:

 	cd ~~/drive-out
 	npm install

-Then install the requirements for the website viewer:

-	cd ~~/drive-out/website
-	cp settings.example.js settings.js
-	npm install
 	bower install

-Edit the `settings.js` file
+Copy the `settings.js` file

+	cp settings.js.example settings.js

 1. Get the data ...
 ---

 Now comes the tricky part.
-First of all, get the [sharing link](https://support.google.com/drive/answer/2494822?hl=en) for the google drive folder you want to drive-out, something like `https://drive.google.com/folderview?id=XXXXXXXXXXX&usp=sharing`
+First of all, get the [sharing link](https://support.google.com/drive/answer/2494822?hl=en) for the google drive folder you want to drive-out, something like `https://drive.google.com/folderview?id=XXXXXXXXXXX&usp=sharing`.

-	cd ~~/drive-out/website
-	node indexer.js

-Copy and paste the link in the same browser to follow asked for a code
+Fill the `settings.js` file carefully.
+Almost all those lines are mandatory:

+	settings.CLIENT_ID = 'YOUR GOOGLE CLIENT ID.apps.googleusercontent.com';
+	settings.CLIENT_SECRET = 'YOUR GOOGLE CLIENT SECRET';
+	settings.REDIRECT_URL = 'YOUR GOOGLE REDIRECT_URL';
+	settings.DRIVE_FOLDER_URL = 'https://drive.google.com/folderview?id=XXXXXXXXXXX&usp=sharing';

+Drive_out will store your oauth2 token under a file named `secrets.json`.
+Feel free to change the file location, but try to use an absolute path.

+	settings.SECRETS_PATH = './secrets.json';

+Then get the data from your google drive folder:

+	npm start

+copy the link after this line and paste to your browser address bar

+	Please visit the following url and authenticate with your google drive credentials:

+Normally you will be asked for your google credential and should receive a code as answer.
+Copy and paste the code into the terminal :

+	Enter the code here:

 1. ... and run
 ---
 And finally run the grunt serve to host the website:

-	cd ~~/drive-out/website
 	grunt serve